The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Tracking: Follow up on your complaint submission; it is essential to monitor its status and confirm that the relevant authorities are taking the necessary action.
 Regular follow-ups can help you monitor your progress and stay informed about the status of your complaint.

-• Escalation: If your complaint fails to receive a timely solution, it can be escalated to higher authorities, like the State or National Commission for Protection of Child Rights, or you might take into consideration lawful options like filing a petition.
+• Escalation: If your complaint fails to receive a timely solution, it can be escalated to higher authorities, like the State or National Commission for Protection of Child Rights, or you might take into consideration lawful options like filing a writ petition before the HC.

 • Helplines and Assistance